-C. Requirements for Importation License:

-- A person must obtain an Importation License from the Division prior to importing any live aquatic wildlife into Colorado. - Application for an Importation License shall be made on the form provided by the Division. - 3.
+- C. Requirements for Importation License: - 1.
+A person must obtain an Importation License from the Division prior to importing any live aquatic wildlife into Colorado. - Application for an Importation License shall be made on the form provided by the Division. - 3.
 Properly completed forms and the license fee must be submitted to the Division at least seven (7) working days prior to the proposed importation date. - 4.
 Upon receipt of the Importation License, a person may import only those species and only from the facility listed on the license.
-Additional species may be added to the license upon written application to the Division at least seven (7) working days prior to the proposed importation date. - D. The Division may inspect any shipment of live fish or viable gametes imported into Colorado prior to release into waters of the state or private holding facilities. - E. Receipt of all wildlife imported must be reported to the Division as specified on the Importation License. - F. All importations of fish must comply with state fish health management regulations.
+Additional species may be added to the license upon written application to the Division at least seven (7) working days prior to the proposed importation date. - D. The Division may inspect any shipment of live crustacean, fish or viable gametes imported into Colorado. - E. Receipt of all wildlife imported must be reported to the Division as specified on the Importation License. - F. All importations of aquatic wildlife must comply with state fish health management regulations.
 A copy of a facility's health certification, if applicable, must accompany each shipment of live aquatic wildlife. - G. Release of aquatic wildlife must comply with all applicable regulations including but not limited to the restrictions found in #012, # 013 and 014 of these regulations.